-Join Simon Allardice for an in-depth discussion in this video Areas not covered, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Areas not covered, part of Programming Foundations: Code Efficiency.

 Now let me finish this introductory and conceptual section by…being very explicit about three potential areas where we might…have used the word efficiency but that I am not…going to cover in-depth in this course, and I'll explain why.…First is the idea of efficiency of the overall design.…The software architecture of the planning of the application.…A decision's made here, of course.
 Effect of the…efficiency of the written application.…But here's the problem and here's why I'm not talking much about it.…